blissjaspis/laravel-midtrans/README.md

 ## Usage

-You can use this package by injecting the `BlissJaspis\Midtrans\Midtrans` class into your controller or service.
+You can use facade `Midtrans` to use this package.

 ```php
 use BlissJaspis\Midtrans\Facades\Midtrans;